 There are many ways to change up this sauce, though.

-- Make it French with herbs like tarragon or Herbs de Provence and Comte and Gruyere
+- Make it French with herbs like tarragon or Herbs de Provence and cheeses like Comte and Gruyere

 - Do a Mexican twist with chipotle powder or minced chipotle, Dos Equis dark, and pepper jack